Pupil Premium

 1, 2 and 3

-English lead and AHT to lead on the support for staff development in phonics, guided reading skills and individual reading.
+English lead and Early Literacy Lead to lead on the support for staff development in phonics, guided reading skills and individual reading.

 Quality CPD impacts on pupil outcomes.